nbonamy/tidal_streamer/README.md

 `npm install`

+## Configuration

-You need to specify a valid TIDAL API consumer application `client_id` and `client_secret`.
-This is not provided here but can be found with a bit of digging in other TIDAL related repos in github.
-Once you have that, create a config.yml file and add:
+You need to specify a valid TIDAL API application `client_id` and `client_secret`.
+You can get those by creating an App on the [TIDAL Developer Portal](https://developer.tidal.com/).
+Once you have created it, rename`config.sample.yml` to `config.yml` and replace the `app` section with:

 ```
 app: